top of page

 Account Executive

 For decades, magazines have been critiqued for promoting unrealistic beauty standards.
 Now, Artificial Intelligence (AI) is pushing those boundaries even further.
-An AI-generated model was shown on Vogue's July 2025 cover, sparking controversy across the fashion world.
+An AI-generated model was shown in Vogue's July 2025 issue, sparking controversy across the fashion world.
 While many AI models may be efficient and innovative, their use in magazines is raising serious ethical concerns around authenticity, inclusivity, and body image.

 Photo courtesy of BBC.